magenta-aps/osdatascanner/docs/decision-history.md

 that mixed-case words might indicate a procedurally generated string.
 Many ordinary names violate this assumption, however, so we have removed this constraint.

+--

+Up to and including version 3.30.8, the cutoff value for the bin check was 15%.
+This was then updated to 25%.
+While expected percentage of valid cpr-numbers in a list of random 10 digit numbers, is less than 0.4%, this update was done on the basis of a customer provided file of "P-numre", where many of the pages included between 16% and 20% valid cpr-numbers.

 #### Exceptions